Emergent universal statistics in nonequilibrium systems with dynamical scale selection: Unified description

-Despite their fundamental physical differences and nonequilibrium nature, we found that Faraday waves, 2D quantum chaos and active turbulence are representatives of a joint statistical class whose essential energetic properties can be predicted from basic energy and symmetry considerations.
+Despite their fundamental physical differences and nonequilibrium nature, we found that Faraday waves, 2D random scattering and active turbulence are representatives of a joint statistical class whose essential energetic properties can be predicted from basic energy and symmetry considerations.
 To make this statement precise, we start by noting that all three systems possess a field-deformation energy of the form

-For Faraday waves, $\psi$ is the surface height field and $E$ the surface energy.
-In quantum chaos, $E$ is the kinetic energy of the complex-valued wave function $\psi$.
-In active turbulence, $\psi$ is the real-valued stream function and $E$ is the kinetic energy of the suspension.
-In terms of the wave vectors $\vec{k}$ and Fourier-amplitudes $\hat{\psi}_{\vec{k}}(t)$, the energy~\eqref{energy} can be expressed as
+For Faraday waves, $\psi$ is the surface height field and ${\totalenergy}$ the surface energy.
+In random scattering, ${\totalenergy}$ is the kinetic energy of the complex-valued wave function $\psi$.
+In active turbulence, $\psi$ is the real-valued stream function and ${\totalenergy}$ is the kinetic energy of the suspension.
+In terms of the wave vectors $\vec{k}$ and Fourier amplitudes $\hat{\psi}_{\vec{k}}(t)$, the energy~\eqref{energy} can be expressed as